Coreymillia/341-Xscreensaver-Esp32-24232028-/README.md

 Whether you're a maker, educator, artist, or embedded systems enthusiast, this collection offers endless possibilities for learning, inspiration, and pure visual enjoyment.

+I originally started with 400 then 490 .c files to convert.
+When I first started the project we maxed out the memory pretty fast.
+The screensavers did not convert the exact same every time I would convert them.
+We were mostly focusing on the 2d effects, however some of the 3d effects got converted as well.
+So I hardly believe these look much like they should.
+With that being said.
+One of these days I am going to build the real Xscreensavers on this pi.
+To see what they are supposed to look like.
+Maybe.
+I may just make something that is easier to run using the source.
+It was a pretty intense project for myself.
+I learn by error only it would seem.

+I may or may not come back to try to tune them up.

+So with that being said many may not look like they should.
+But it came out pretty cool either way.

 **Welcome to the ESP32 Screensaver Universe - where 341 effects come to life!** 🎆✨

 ---